The world's GREATEST desserts – how many British favourites made the list?

 Gaak/Shutterstock

-The history (and origins) of sorbet is a little hard to pin down.
+The history (and origin) of sorbet is a little hard to pin down.
 It's believed the first frozen desserts date back to at least 4,000 BC, served in ice houses in Mesopotamia.
 They're also linked to Persia, ancient Rome and China.
-Now, of course, they're found around the world, whether served as a palate cleanser between dinner party courses, or enjoyed as a standalone treat.
-Typically, sorbets are dairy-free, made purely with ice flavoured with fruit juices and sometimes with alcohol added to change the melting point and texture.
+Now, of course, they're found around the world, whether served as a palate cleanser between courses or enjoyed as a standalone treat.
+Typically, sorbets are dairy-free, made purely with ice flavoured with fruit juices.
+Alcohol is sometimes added to change the melting point and texture.

 <p>prasit jamkajornkiat/Shutterstock</p>